The AI Intelligence Leaderboard

 2. We map each benchmark score to an implied IQ using calibrated difficulty curves

-3. We group scored benchmarks into seven dimensions: abstract, mathematical, scientific, software engineering, computer use, reliability, and social reasoning
+3. We group scored benchmarks into seven dimensions: abstract, mathematical, scientific, frontend engineering, backend engineering, computer use, and reliability

 4. We conservatively fill missing benchmark and dimension estimates only inside the scoring pipeline